uboness/com.fibaro/README.md

 If it takes longer you (probably) need to restart your homey.

 ## Change Log:
+### v 1.4.2
+Add possible fix for smoke sensors not triggering on smoke alarm

 ### v 1.4.0
 **fixed:**
 FGD-211, FGD-212: dimmer on/off state not updated